Massachusetts Paid Family And Medical Leave (PFML)

 • Seniority as of date-of-leave

 These protections also exist on a federal level under the family medical leave act.
-But it’s important to note that, unlike the Massachusetts family leave act, federal PFML is not a paid benefit.
+But it’s important to note that, unlike the Massachusetts family leave act, federal FMLA is not a paid benefit.

 TOP